didas72/wii-dlfcn/README.md

 This section is for notes that I need to leave to users but have not been properly written just yet.
 It serves mostly as a documentation TODO list.

 - `.o` files only (ELF relocatables)
-- Build with `-fno-pic -ffreestanding -nostdlib`
+- Build with `-fno-pic -ffreestanding -nostdlib -fno-function-sections -fno-data-sections`
 - Partially link with `ld -r` to merge objects
 - All dependencies of loaded `.o` must be present in running `.elf`
 - No linking `.o` against other `.o` for now